{{org_field_logo}}

 2.3 Engagement with Stakeholders

 Governance is also about building strong relationships with stakeholders who are directly or indirectly impacted by our services.
-These include:
+We recognize that engaging with service users, staff, and external partners is essential for a well-led service.
+Key stakeholders include:

 2.3.1 Service Users and Families